solankidj/aboutme/README.md

 Worked with Security Architecture to assess risk of new services/products and advised on improved methods for delivering security in software development lifecycle.
 Presented cyber risk and impact exposure to senior stakeholders at Metro Bank and level CISO and CIO.
 Key advisory role improving the banking industries Financial Qualification Standard by designing an ISO27001 and NIST aligned controls for assessing compliance.
-SENIOR INFORMATION SECURITY MANAGER, HITACHI CAPITAL Developed consistent methodology, tools, processes & standardised templates for the third party risk function.
-Defined the overall methodology for assessing, managing and reporting third party risk.
-Produced the procedure documents and trained stakeholders in the methodology and procedures to allow effective and efficient operation of third party risk in line with the newly revised policy and procedures.

-**SENIOR BUSINESS SECURITY MANAGER, JOHN LEWIS & WAITROSE PARTNERSHIP [CONTRACT] - JANUARY 2016 TO DECEMBER 2017** Reporting to the CISO responsible for advising and guiding departmental security and risk initiatives across the Partnership.
+**SENIOR BUSINESS SECURITY MANAGER, JOHN LEWIS & WAITROSE PARTNERSHIP - JANUARY 2016 TO DECEMBER 2017** Reporting to the CISO responsible for advising and guiding departmental security and risk initiatives across the Partnership.
 Chaired regular departmental risk forums representing both the DPISO/CISO function and department executives highlighting the risk treatment.
 Produced and presented on leadership reports reflecting departmental GDPR risk assessments, COBIT maturity level assessments for both DPISO/CISO and CTO.